knetikmedia/knetikcloud-java-client/docs/StoreShoppingCartsApi.md

 Get the list of available shipping countries per vendor

 Since a cart can have multiple vendors with different shipping options, the countries are broken down by vendors.
-Please see notes about the response object as the fields are variable.
+Please see notes about the response object as the fields are variable. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; SHOPPING_CARTS_ADMIN or owner

 ### Example
 ```java